rns21/RDK_Documentation/docs/docu/dec17/hotspot-feb17.md

   The algorithm uses raw ICMP sockets to avoid dependency on ping utilities and provides sub-second detection granularity.
 Sequence numbers are monotonically increasing to detect reply re-ordering or duplication.

-  - Implementation in [hotspotfd.c](hotspot/source/hotspotfd/hotspotfd.c): keep-alive loop and ICMP packet handling functions
+  - Implementation in `hotspotfd.c`: keep-alive loop and ICMP packet handling functions
   - Checksum validation: `hotspotfd_checksum()` function

 - **Event Processing**: Hardware events (in this context, network interface events and DHCP packets) are processed through multiple pathways: